Decay channels for double extremal black holes in four dimensions: Introduction

-We explore non-supersymmetric black holes in two families: \begin{enumerate} \item Black holes with positive magnetic charges, but electric D0-brane charge opposite to that of supersymmetric black holes.
-The charges of non-supersymmetric states of the MSW CFT lie in this cone of the charge lattice \cite{Kraus:2005vz, Kraus:2005zm}.
-We demonstrate that such black holes can decay in a bound state of D0-branes and ``polar'' D0-D4-branes, which are formed from bound states \cite{Denef:2007vg, deBoer:2008fk}.
-This is decay channel {\bf 4.2c} in Section \ref{nonBPSdecay}.
-Curiously, we find that including $R^2$ corrections appears to make these decay channels less favorable. \item Black holes with positive and negative magnetic charges.
+\item Black holes with positive and negative magnetic charges.
 These charges correspond to non-holomorphic divisors.
-Analogously to five dimensions \cite{Long:2021lon, Marrani:2022jpt}, we find that the inequalities for decay depend crucially on geometric data of the compactification geometry, in particular the intersection numbers and the positive cone of divisors.
+Analogously to five dimensions \cite{Long:2021lon, Marrani:2022jpt}, we find that the inequalities for decay depend crucially on geometric data of the compactification geometry, in particular the triple intersection numbers\footnote{These numbers are the entries of the triple intersection tensor $C_{abc}$ which determines the cubic prepotential (\ref{Fpert}) in supergravity.} and the positive cone of divisors.
 For $b_2(X)=2$ and properly identifying the full effective cone of the CY threefold, we establish various valid decay channels at tree level, channels {\bf 4.4b} in Section \ref{sec:twomodulidecay}. \end{enumerate}

-While we find decay channels for various double extremal solutions, we are unable to identify such decay channels for specific cases of magnetically charged non-supersymmetric states.
+While we find decay channels for various double extremal solutions, we are unable to identify such decay channels for a few specific cases of magnetically charged non-supersymmetric states.
 We expect that these are stable against decay, and give rise to recombination of (anti-)supersymmetric constituents to a non-supersymmetric bound state, as discussed recently also in five dimensions \cite{Demirtas:2019lfi, Long:2021lon, Marrani:2022jpt}.
-The stronger WGC then requires that these states be microscopic.
+The interpretation in terms of the WGC is that these states are required to be purely quantum, or microscopic, ie they are elementary particles of the UV completion of the low-energy effective theory.

 The paper is organised as follows.
 In Section \ref{sec:extremality} we briefly review the background material on $\CN=2$ supergravity and black holes in four dimensions.
 Section \ref{sec:attractorSol} is devoted to finding the attractor solutions for various Calabi-Yau compactifications.
 We then discuss various possible decay channels for these solutions in Section \ref{sec:doubleExtreme}.
 The connection to the five-dimensional results is made in Section \ref{sec:4d5d} and we conclude with a brief discussion and outlook in Section \ref{sec:discussion}.
 In the Appendix we collect some useful formulas and computations.